hashicorp/terraform-provider-azurerm/contributing/topics/guide-new-resource.md

 This section covers how to add and configure the SDK Client.

-Determining which SDK Client you should be using is a little complicated unfortunately, [this guide covers how to find the relevant SDK Client](reference-finding-an-sdk-client.md), in this case the SDK Client we want to use is: `github.com/Azure/azure-sdk-for-go/services/resources/mgmt/2020-06-01/resources`.
+Determining which SDK Client you should be using is a little complicated unfortunately.

 The Client for the Service Package can be found in `./internal/services/{name}/client/client.go` - and we can add an instance of the SDK Client we want to use (here `resources.GroupsClient`) and configure it (adding credentials etc):